MarcoWorms/learn.js/README.md

 * `package.json` contains information about your project (given in `npm init`), you can write some bash scripts there as well, and it also contains a short list of dependencies in case you delete node_modules and wants to reinstall it. `npm install` without a package name install everything on the list.

 * `node_modules` contains all the files from the dependencies you installed.
-You normally dont send this file to other people, you simple send package.json and let them do `npm install` by themselves.
+You normally don't send this file to other people, you simple send package.json and let them do `npm install` by themselves.

 Now lets create a `newFile.js` to write or code: